 Would you be able to remember each of your ERC qualifications several years from now?
 Keeping a detailed record of each ERC calculation and decision is the key to avoiding tax penalties.
 You must have an airtight document justifying your ERC claim that you can reference in an audit.
 If you qualified with declined revenue, you need your P & L statements on record.
 If you own multiple companies, you must show you aggregated the business’ income.
-If you qualified with an operations impact due to government order, you need a record of the relevant orders and proof of your modified operations.
+If you qualified because a government order impacted your business operations, you need a record of the relevant orders and proof of your modified operations.

 If your payroll provider or tax credit specialist filed the ERC on your behalf, you must ensure they provide you with such documentation.
 ERC providers who do not provide these audit-defense documents are, at best, leaving their clients at risk.
 At worst, they are running an ERC scam.

 Omega Can Review Your Existing ERC Filing for IRS Compliance

 Omega Accounting Solutions now offers ERC Review service to businesses that claimed ERC but may be uncertain about the validity of their claim.
 If you already claimed ERC and feel that your filing may lack sufficient documentation, Omega’s ERC experts can examine your claim for compliance with IRS ERC requirements, identify any potential liabilities, and highlight the red flags so that your business can easily correct them.

 Omega’s ERC Filing Review provides a detailed report and comprehensive analysis with actionable recommendations to correct any inaccuracies and protect your business from potential ERC audit penalties.